gwizdek/OuterWorlds-UEVR-Plugin/README.md

 6) Enable DLSS in the game
 Start the game.
 Go to Settings and select upscaling level (recomended: Performance) in `FidelityFX Super Resolution 2 (FSR 2)` option.
 Press `Apply`.
 The game still thinks that is using FSR2, but at this point it should be using DLSS.
-If everything is set up correctly and the Onscreen Indicator is turned on, you should be able to see a text message on your monitor (bottom/left corrner).
+If everything is set up correctly and the Onscreen Indicator is turned on, you should be able to see a text message on your monitor (bottom/left corner).
 ![image](https://github.com/user-attachments/assets/45971cdc-d1ff-4681-99c2-0fa95c7367b8)